Cher: Achievements

 Cher is the only solo artist to have achieved a number-one single on a US Billboard chart in seven consecutive decades and the only solo artist to have released new material that reached the Official UK Top 40 in seven consecutive decades (1960s–2020s).
 She held the previous record for the longest span between a first and most recent number-one single on the US Billboard Hot 100—33 years, seven months and three weeks—from "I Got You Babe" (August 14, 1965) to the final week at number one for "Believe" (April 3, 1999).
 (Note: Brenda Lee surpassed Cher's record for the longest span between a first and most recent number-one single on the US Billboard Hot 100 in December 2023, when "Rockin' Around the Christmas Tree" reached number one for the first time since its 1958 release.
 Until then, Lee's only number-one hits had been "I'm Sorry" and "I Want to Be Wanted", both released in 1960.)
-At 52, she became the oldest female artist to top the Hot 100.
-In 2023, "DJ Play a Christmas Song" made her the oldest female artist–at 77–to enter the Official UK Top 40.
+At 52, she was the oldest female artist to top both the Hot 100 and the UK singles chart.

-Cher has received numerous lifetime and career achievement honors, including the Vanguard Award at the 1998 GLAAD Media Awards, the Legend Award at the 1999 World Music Awards, the Influence on Fashion Award from the Council of Fashion Designers of America (CFDA) in 1999, the Lucy Award for Innovation in Television at the 2000 Women in Film Awards, the Icon Award at the 2017 Billboard Music Awards and the Ambassador for the Arts Award at the 2019 Chita Rivera Awards for Dance and Choreography.
+Cher has received numerous lifetime and career achievement honors, including the Vanguard Award at the 1998 GLAAD Media Awards, the Legend Award at the 1999 World Music Awards, the Influence on Fashion Award from the Council of Fashion Designers of America (CFDA) in 1999, the Lucy Award for Innovation in Television at the 2000 Women in Film Awards, the Icon Award at the 2017 Billboard Music Awards the Ambassador for the Arts Award at the 2019 Chita Rivera Awards for Dance and Choreography and the Grammy Lifetime Achievement Award in 2026.
 Her handprints and footprints are set in the forecourt of Grauman's Chinese Theatre in Hollywood.
 She has a star on the Hollywood Walk of Fame as part of Sonny & Cher and was offered a solo star in 1983 but declined the required personal appearance.
 In 2018, Cher received the Kennedy Center Honors, the highest cultural recognition in the US, and in 2024, she was inducted into the Rock and Roll Hall of Fame.
+In 2026, Cher was ranked 130th in Forbes inaugural "Self-Made 250", a list of the greatest living self-made Americans.

+Beliefs

+Religious

+Cher was born to an Armenian-American father of the Armenian Apostolic Church tradition and a mother of mixed European ancestry, and she was raised in a household that identified with Christianity, though she has said that her family was not strictly observant and that religion did not play a dominant role in her upbringing.
+From the 1990s onward, she expressed interest in Buddhism and has described herself as a practicing Buddhist in an interview.
+She has stated that she has "played around with Buddhism for years" and continues to return to Buddhist practices such as meditation and study.
+Cher has said that Buddhist teachings provide her with spiritual grounding and that "the soul of the universe, everything that I need, I can find in its practice."